natebarksdale/natebarksdale.github.io/src/content/blog/2008-11-18-more-light.md

 emoji: 🌅
 tags:
   - 🌞 Light
-  - 📖 Literature
+  - 📖 Quotes
-  - ⏳ Time
+  - 🤔 Philosophy
 haiku: |
   In the shadow's grip,
   Seeking warmth and wisdom's glow,